ds4dm/ecole/docs/howto/create-environments.rst

 (`SCIP doc <https://www.scipopt.org/doc/html/group__ParameterMethods.php>`_).

-We will do so by overriding :py:meth:`~ecole.environment.BranchingDynamics.reset_dynamics`, which get called by :py:meth:`~ecole.environment.EnvironmentComposer.reset`.
+We will do so by overriding :py:meth:`~ecole.environment.BranchingDynamics.reset_dynamics`, which get called by :py:meth:`~ecole.environment.Environment.reset`.
-The similar method :py:meth:`~ecole.environment.BranchingDynamics.step_dynamics`, which is called by :py:meth:`~ecole.environment.EnvironmentComposer.step` does not need to be changed in this example so we do not override it.
+The similar method :py:meth:`~ecole.environment.BranchingDynamics.step_dynamics`, which is called by :py:meth:`~ecole.environment.Environment.step` does not need to be changed in this example so we do not override it.

 .. code-block:: python